VCP ScannerFree US Stock Screener & Financial AnalysisFree US Stock Screener

 A fast read on Wall Street conviction, live analyst commentary on X, and current valuation context for HSBC Holdings plc.

-Wall Street currently rates HSBC hold with a 12-month price target of $52 (-43.1% downside).
-See live commentary from high-reach stock analysts on X, plus the bull case, key risks, and the latest earnings execution.
+Wall Street currently rates HSBC hold with a 12-month price target of $52 (-45.2% downside).
+The sections below cover the bull case, key risks, and latest earnings context for HSBC.

 Wall Street